-The three best places to find teamwork lesson plans for middle school are:
+In this article, we’ll look at the three of the best places to find teamwork lesson plans for middle school:

 US Department of Labor

 Teachers Pay Teachers

 1. Teamwork Activities from the US Department of Labor

 The US Department of Labor has a resource called “Soft Skills to Pay the Bills,” which was developed to teach career skills to students ages 14-21.

 These activities teach students about the value of teamwork and the importance of each individual contributing to a group effort.
 Students learn about good behavior and how they can impact other team members.

 The teamwork unit features a 21-page PDF that the teacher (called “facilitator” in the document) can use for planning lessons.